Kisangani: Historical populations

 In 1905, there were a total of eleven stations and stations of the state in the area of Stanley Falls and Stanleyville.
 The total number of state officials increased to 40.

 In 1909, the European Stanleyville numbered 80 and the native population was estimated at 15,000 people within a radius of 5 kilometers.

 At the time the sprawling population in 1918 required the District Commissioner to create a daily food market in Kisangani, near the Hospital Avenue, 1 kilometre from shore.
 Two more weekly markets were also created on the other side, one near the docks and another at CFL Mission St. Gabriel.
 The population in the 1920s increased to 4,000 Africans and 200 Europeans, with an average of 2000 inhabitants moving around downtown Stanleyville (in the chiefdom Arabized).

 The population of Stanleyville, in the early 1950s stood at 40,000 and by the late 1950s the population reached 70,000.

 Ethnicities

 The population of Kisangani is exceptionally diverse.
 Throughout its history the city has been a major melting pot of entry for immigrants.
 Today, some of the city's population has foreign ancestry and among Congolese cities, this proportion is exceeded only by Kinshasa and Lubumbashi.
 In Kisangani no single community or region of origin dominates.

 Some of the many African ethnic groups in Kisangani are: Bamanga, Popoi, Boa, Lokele, Turumbu, Mbole, Kumu, Wagenia, Rega, Topoke, Lokele, Turumbu, Basoko, Lendu, Budu, Bangetu, Logo, Alur, Hema, Azande and Yira ethnic group also have a notable presence.
 Non-African ethnic groups include many Flemings of Belgian origin.
-There are also small groups of Greeks, Chinese, Walloons, Indians and, lately, Arab Lebanese.
+There are also small groups of Greeks, Chinese, Walloons, Indians and, lately, Lebanese.

 The city has a heterogeneous population of over 250 ethnic African majorities of which Wagenia and Kumu compose the native population: